Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Introduction

-The newly proposed gradient-free Nash equilibrium seeking strategy follows the idea of Gaussian smoothing to estimate the gradient of a function, which was firstly reported in \cite{Nesterov2017} in convex optimization, and further studied in both distributed optimization \cite{Yuan2015,Pang2017,Pang2018,Pang2019b,Pang2020} and non-cooperative games \cite{Pang2020a}.
-This type of methods can be regarded as non-model based approaches, since the implementation of such algorithms does not require the model information.
-There are also some other non-model based methods being employed in the Nash equilibrium seeking, such as payoff-based methods in \cite{Tatarenko2019,Tatarenko2019a} and extremum seeking-based methods in \cite{Liu2011,Stankovic2012,Ye2015}.
-However, the assumption on the smoothness of the cost functions is usually imposed.
-With the Gaussian smoothing techniques, the proposed strategy utilizes the estimated gradient information in a gradient tracking method to trace the gradient of the coalition's cost function.
-The gradient tracking techniques were widely adopted in distributed optimization to achieve a very fast rate of convergence with a constant step-size, see \cite{Xi2016a,Xin2019b,Pu2020,Xin2019}, but receives little attention in Nash equilibrium seeking.
+The newly proposed gradient-free NE seeking strategy follows the idea of Gaussian smoothing to estimate the gradient of a function, which was firstly reported in \cite{Nesterov2017} in convex optimization, and further studied in both distributed optimization \cite{Yuan2015,Pang2017,Pang2018,Pang2019b,Pang2020} and non-cooperative games \cite{Pang2020a}.
+This type of methods, including payoff-based methods in \cite{Tatarenko2019,Tatarenko2019a} and extremum seeking-based methods in \cite{Ye2020}, can be regarded as non-model based approaches, since the implementation of such algorithms does not require the model information.
+One advantage of the Gaussian smoothing compared with other non-model based methods is that it can deal with both smooth and non-smooth problem setups.
+Though this technique has been well studied in \cite{Nesterov2017} and its extensions in \cite{Yuan2015,Pang2017,Pang2018,Pang2019b,Pang2020} for optimization problems, the derived properties cannot be directly applied to non-cooperative game problems due to the couplings in the players' actions.
+Moreover, the algorithm based on Gaussian smoothing technique can only drive the players' actions to the NE of a smoothed game but not the original game.
+How close between the NEs of the smoothed and the original games has not been studied yet.
+With the Gaussian smoothing technique, the proposed strategy utilizes the estimated gradient information in a gradient tracking method to trace the gradient of the coalition's cost function.
+The gradient tracking technique was widely adopted in distributed optimization to achieve a fast rate of convergence with a constant step-size, see \cite{Xi2016a,Xin2019b,Pu2020,Xin2019}, but receives little attention in NE seeking.
+It should be highlighted that solving $N$-coalition game problems is not equivalent to solving $N$ independent distributed optimization problems among $N$ coalitions, since these $N$ distributed optimization problems are coupled with each other in terms of the players' actions, and each coalition has only authority of its own action rather than the full authority of the entire decision variables in distributed optimization problems.
+The action of one coalition will have influence to the actions of other coalitions.
+Moreover, the cost functions in non-cooperative games are only convex with respect to the player's own action, rather than the entire decision variable.
+Such partial convexity also brings in additional challenges in the convergence analysis of the gradient tracking method in non-cooperative games.